 An introduction to critical and theoretical methods with special attention to the elements of literary study and analysis, the major critical documents, and present critical approaches.
-Recommended as the first course in the English major.
 This course is normally offered in the fall semester of odd numbered years.

-3023 UTOPIAN/DISTOPIAN LITERATURE
+3023 UTOPIAN/DYSTOPIAN LITERATURE

-This English elective focuses on exploring the shifting definition of "utopia" in philosophy, literature, and politics through the reading of major utopian texts/film.
-This course is offered as needed
+This English elective focuses on exploring the shifting defnition of "utopia" in philosophy, literature, and politics through the reading of major utopian texts/film.
+This course is offered as needed.